mautic/mautic-community-handbook/docs/contributing/contributing_docs_rst.rst

 9. Go back to the original repository - not your fork, but the upstream version - and create a new pull request by clicking on the green button which shows at the top of the page.
 This takes you to a page where you can review the changes you've made, and add a description of what you've done.
 Once you're happy with the changes, click the 'Create pull request' button to submit your changes for review.

+10. Don't forget to add a clear description of what you've done in the pull request, and if you're fixing an issue, be sure to reference it in the description.
+This helps the maintainers to understand what you're doing and why.

+11. Wait for the maintainers to review your PR and when they do, be sure to respond to any comments they make.
+This might involve making further changes to your PR, or answering questions they have about your work.
+Once they're happy with your changes, they'll merge them into the main branch of the repository and your work is automatically deployed on the documentation site.
+Great job, you're now the latest contributor to Mautic. 🥳